 Office Hugh Carew, a spokesman for the Metropolitan Police Department, said police will investigate whether the injured man intentionally set himself on fire.

 Adam Stifel saw part of the incident while he was jogging.

 “I saw a man sitting in flames,” Stifel told CNN.
 “He had already doused himself in gasoline, I believe.”

 Stifel said five or six people used their shirts to pat out the fire.
 He said he saw a red gasoline canister near the man.

 The incident occurred near the National Air and Space Museum.
-The man was airlifted out to receive medical care.

 No information was available on the man’s identity or whether he was part of a protest group.